 STEP 4: Strain the basil from the warm water.

-STEP 5: While the water is still warm, add the honey and fresh squeezed lemon juice to taste.
+STEP 5: While the water is still warm, add the honey and fresh squeezed lemon juice.
 This way the honey will dissolve and incorporate better.
-For a half gallon jar I did 1/2 of a lemon and about 1/4 cup honey.

 STEP 6: Stir it all together and let chill in the fridge.